Maternity Care Awards

 The awards are part of EAM’s Maternity Care Project.
 Created in 2018, the project goals are to decrease the state’s infant mortality rate, reduce the rate of unnecessary C-sections, and be an educational resource for new and expecting parents residing in Michigan.

-• Corewell Health Gerber Memorial in Fremont
+• Corewell Health Gerber Hospital in Fremont

-• Corewell Health Lakeland Hospitals – Niles Hospital
+• Corewell Health Lakeland Hospitals – Niles

 • Corewell Health Pennock Hospital in Hastings

-• Corewell Health Zeeland Hospital
+• Trinity Health Grand Rapids Hospital

-• Trinity Health Muskegon Hospital
+• Trinity Health Oakland Hospital in Pontiac